MirageNet/Mirage/doc/docs/guides/bit-packing/bit-count.md

 - A Value with a maximum value
 - An index in an array of known size
-    - eg array with 10 elements, index can be sent as 4 bits
+    - eg array with 10 elements, the index can be sent as 4 bits
 - A Random int hash where you only need to send 16 bits

 ### Supported Types